MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 ## Interacting with ChatGPT

-Very generally speaking, interacting with an LLM like ChatGPT consists of providing some input and receiving an output in return.
-The input can be a question, or an instructive prompt, and the output is the model's response to that, with the instilled knowledge and the task-specific behavior it learned during the *pretraining* and the *posttraining* phases.
+Generally, interacting with an LLM like ChatGPT consists of providing some input and receiving an output in return.
+The input can be a question or an instructive prompt, and the output is the model's response to that, incorporating the learned representations and task-specific behaviors acquired during the pretraining and fine-tuning phases.

 <center>
     <img src="./img/ChatGPT_Haiku_Prompt.png" style="width: 550px; height: auto;" />